brotatotes/bht-automation/bht gen 3/Ephesians/Chapter 1/Ephesians 1 2 bht.md

 # Ephesians 1:2 Commentary Help Text

 ## BHT:
-Grace and peace to you.
-These words, used as a form of greeting, are found in other letters as well.
-Grace, a central theme of this epistle, is mentioned thirteen times throughout.
-The mention of peace is a prayer that the recipients of this letter would experience peace from God.
-For further insights on this greeting, see the notes on Romans 1:7.
+The opening of the letter follows a familiar pattern of greeting, resembling other greetings found in Romans 1:7 and 1 Corinthians 1:3.
+The term grace holds significant weight in this epistle, being mentioned a total of thirteen times.
+It is crucial for the readers to grasp that this grace is extended to them, along with the peace that originates from God.

 ## Choicest Commentary Quotes:
 ### Henry Alford: